James Pate Philip State Park and Heron Woods State Habitat Area

 - Tracking: If it is necessary to track a deer onto private property, a hunter must first obtain permission from the landowner.
 Much of the property around the state parks boundaries is privately owned.
 Please respect the rights of others.

-- Hunting log: Hunters must maintain accurate records of each hunt on a sheet provided.
+- Hunting log: Hunters must maintain accurate records of each hunt on a sheet provided (back of permit).
 Hunting records must be returned to the site office by February 1.
 Failure to submit a report will result in the loss of eligibility for future hunts.
-This log is found on the back of the Site Windshield Card.
+This log is found on the back of the Site Windshield Card (AKA Permit.

 - Spectators are not allowed on the area, unless assisting or mentoring the hunter (assistant/mentor is NOT legal to hunt while assisting/mentoring).